faithoflifedev/yt/README.md

 ## Usage within Flutter

-Since this library does not include any Flutter dependencies, it can be easily integrated with any Flutter code using any of the authentication mechanisms described above.
-However, for some applications there may be a desire to use the user's own YouTube credentials for authentication.
-The library uses the concept of a [TokenGenerator] to allow for this.
-[TokenGenerator] is an abstract class that is extended within the library through the [JwtGenerator] and [OAuthGenerator] classes, and generates the authentication token used in API calls to YouTube.
+This library does not include any Flutter dependencies but it can be easily integrated with Flutter code using any of the authentication mechanisms described above.
+In addition, for some applications there may be a desire to use the user's own YouTube credentials for authentication.
+The library uses the concept of a [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) to allow for this.
+[TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) is an abstract class that is extended within the library through the [JwtGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/JwtGenerator-class.html) and [OAuthGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator//OAuthGenerator-class.html) classes, and generates the authentication token used in API calls to YouTube.

-For a Flutter app the [TokenGenerator] can be extended to allow for auth tokens to be generated through the [google_sign_in](https://pub.dev/packages/google_sign_in) pacakge provided by the [flutter.dev](https://pub.dev/publishers/flutter.dev/packages) team.
+For a Flutter app the [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) can be extended to allow for auth tokens to be generated through the [google_sign_in](https://pub.dev/packages/google_sign_in) pacakge provided by the [flutter.dev](https://pub.dev/publishers/flutter.dev/packages) team.
 The code to do this looks like this:

 ```dart
 import 'package:google_sign_in/google_sign_in.dart';